-He has worked on international arbitrations conducted pursuant to the Rules of ICC, CRCICA, HKIAC, UNCITRAL and ICSID, with a particular focus on energy disputes involving clients and interests in the Middle East and Africa.
+He has worked on international commercial arbitrations conducted pursuant to the Rules of ICC, LCIA, CRCICA, HKIAC and UNCITRAL, and investment treaty arbitrations with a particular focus on energy disputes involving clients and interests in the Middle East and Africa.

 International arbitrations on which Edward Taylor has worked include the representation of:

 - Bladon Enterprises Ltd and German Properties Ltd as Claimants in an ICSID arbitration against Romania (ICSID Case No. ARB/18/30).
 The dispute relates to a multi-billion euro commercial and residential real estate project in northern Bucharest.
 The claims are brought under the Cyprus-Romania bilateral investment treaty.

 - Two European telecommunication companies as Claimants in an UNCITRAL arbitration in London against North American and European telecom companies.
 The dispute arose out of the termination of an English law governed contract for data room services and related allegations of fraud.